mengxl98/ToDolist/README.md

 # ToDolist

-a small project for ToDoList app based on html, css and js
+The application for add and delete the to do list based on the html, js and css